Explore Industry Research

 When Stephanie Weiland, Senior Manager of FP&A, joined the Genoa team, she focused on creating a sustainable planning, budgeting and forecasting processes that could scale with its continued business growth.
 This focus on better processes and tools led her to the cloud-based Anaplan platform, which quickly replaced hundreds of spreadsheets and eliminated days of time-consuming activities.

 Stephanie Weiland: Today, we are 356 pharmacies.
-We also are the sixth-largest retail pharmacy chain within the United States.
-I started with the company with the objective of creating the FP&A department, creating those processes.
+We also are the sixth-largest retail pharmacy chain in the United States.
+I started with the company with the objective of creating the FP&A department and creating those processes.

 I went on this journey to figure out the best tool that will fit us, that will adapt with us, that will be flexible in this high-growth environment—but is also dynamic enough to move with all the changes in the healthcare industry that impact our business.